umarmohammed/umarmohammed.github.io/_posts/2018/2018-10-13-Dotnetcore-auth-with-JWT.md

 To issue and authenticate JWTs we'll need a few settings such as:
 - The secret key used to cryptographically sign the JWT
-- Some JWT claim values to signify who created the JWT (iss) and who the JWT is intended to be used for (aud).
+- Some JWT claim values to signify who created the JWT (iss) and who the JWT is intended to be used by (aud).

 We do this by adding an appsettings.json to our project: